 This is to be another of those pieces that will endeavour to describe Good Friend in manner that will entice those ears of yours.
 And so, “Introducing: Good Friend”.

-Despite the majority of the band residing in Newcastle in the English north-east, they are split between this very locale and their ancestral home in the land of Ireland, which is something directly hinted throughout their debut Riding The Storm.
+Despite the majority of the band residing in Newcastle in the English north-east, they are split between this very locale and their ancestral home in the land of Northern Ireland, which is something directly hinted throughout their debut Riding The Storm.
 Alongside just a few references at treacherous sea voyages that is.